vitto/a-pollo/README.md

 - Change config footer to a easier one
 - Change a-pollo logo with a new one
 - Fix to unclosed menu ul element for pages articles
+- Changed menu items sequence to focus on a-pollo meaning

 ##### Known issues